Sen. Thom Tillis announces he’s not seeking reelection, a day after voting against Trump’s agenda bill

 Lauren French, a spokesperson for Senate Majority PAC, Democrats’ main super PAC targeting Senate races, echoed the sentiment, saying, “Democrats were poised to win in North Carolina whether Thom Tillis’ name was on the ballot in November 2026 or not.”

-Among the potential Democratic candidates: former Gov. Roy Cooper, who is considering a run, according to source familiar with his thinking.
+Among the potential Democratic candidates is former Gov. Roy Cooper, who is considering a run, according to source familiar with his thinking.
 Tillis’ announcement does not impact Cooper’s thinking on a potential bid, the source added.

-Meanwhile, the state’s Republican Party chair, Jason Simmons, said in a brief statement that “Senator Tillis has announced his decision to not seek re-election to the U.S. Senate.
-We look forward to holding this seat for Republicans in 2026 and continuing to deliver on President Trump’s America First priorities.”
+Meanwhile, the state’s Republican Party chair, Jason Simmons, said in a brief statement that “we look forward to holding this seat for Republicans in 2026 and continuing to deliver on President Trump’s America First priorities.”

 After Trump said Tillis’ announcement was “great news,” the North Carolina senator seemed to warn the president about his potential replacement in the 2026 Senate election.
 “Thanks for the retirement wishes, Mr. President, looking forward to working with you for a successful 2026.
 Word to the wise, let’s avoid minisoldr,” Tillis posted on X with a link to an article from 2024 in which Trump praised Mark Robinson, former GOP nominee for North Carolina governor.